 - 1) Click Projects. - 2) On the Projects navigation bar, click EPS. - 3) On the EPS page: - a.
-Click the Actions we menu and select Import/Export Projects. - b.
+Click the Actions menu and select Import/Export Projects. - b.
 In the Import/Export Project dialog box, click the Export tab. - c.
-On the Export tab: - In the Export Type field, select Primavera XML. - Click +Add Project..., and in the Select Project dialog box select a project then click Select. - In the Baselines field, click and select which baselines you want to include with the export. - Click Export.
+On the Export tab: - In the Export Type field, select Primavera XML. - Optionally select Export to zip to export a compressed file containing the XML file. - Click + Add Project..., and in the Select Project dialog box select a project then click Select. - In the Baselines field, click and select which baselines you want to include with the export. - Click Export.

-- You can see the status of the import in the View Service Status dialog box. - ▶ To download the exported file, click the link in the View Service Status tab or Notifications dialog box. - You can export multiple projects as one file using Primavera XML format.
+- > You can see the status of the import in the View Service Status dialog box. - To download the exported file, click the link in the View Service Status tab or Notifications dialog box. - > You can export multiple projects as one file using Primavera XML format.